NHOrus/srwq-compilation/episode-07.md

 Kai Kitamura removes the restraints from the isolation bed and stands back as you get up.
 "Ok miss, we're finally landed at DC California.
 You get to walk about, but I hope you don't mind if we keep you from going off alone, or being around sharp objects."

-You rub at your eyes, trying to feign the effects of the nonexistant sedation that Dumi told the other he'd given you.
+You rub at your eyes, trying to feign the effects of the nonexistent sedation that Dumi told the other he'd given you.
 "Fine, whatever.
 We need to sit down and figure out what we're doing."

 "Definitely.
-But its going to be a group desicion, alright?"
+But its going to be a group decision, alright?"

 You shrug.
 "If the group just so happens to agree with me completely, theres nothing wrong with that."